-Network interface assignments, configuration types, and network adapter types are not maintained across a vCloud migration.
+Prior to vCloud Director 5.1, network interface assignments, configuration types, and network adapter types are not maintained across a vCloud migration.
 When the vApp is transferred, the virtual machine network interfaces revert to the default adapter type, flexible.
+With vCloud Director 5.1, the lossless OVF export capability preserves these settings.